Multipole higher-order topology in a multimode lattice: Results

 \textbf{Design of waveguide array.} To study the proposed Floquet topological insulator experimentally, we design and fabricate an array of multimode cylindrical waveguides operating in the microwave spectral range.
 The spectral overlapping of TE$_{02}$ and HE$_{31}$ modes with azimuthal numbers 0 and 3, respectively, is achieved by introducing cylinder-shaped air gap in an initially homogeneous cylindrical ceramic waveguide with dielectric permittivity $\eps=22$ and diameter $d_{{\rm out}} = 15$~mm as schematically shown in Fig.~\ref{FigExp}(a).
 Choosing the central diameter of the gap $d_{{\rm gap}}=10$~mm close to the zero of TE$_{02}$ mode electric field in the radial direction allows us to selectively perturb the dispersion of HE$_{31}$ mode keeping TE$_{02}$ mode almost unaffected.
 With the increase of the gap width up to $t=1$~mm HE$_{31}$ mode experiences a blue shift becoming degenerate with TE$_{02}$ mode in the frequency range around $8.7$~GHz (see details in the Supplementary Materials).
 The designed waveguides are further arranged in the kagome lattice with the period $a=17$~mm, which ensures the sufficient width of the band gap and efficient diffraction of the bulk modes for the chosen length of the waveguides.

 Due to the nearly perfect degeneracy of the two waveguide modes, the system operates in the regime close to the limit $\kappa=\gamma=\Delta$ and therefore the localization of the corner mode is very pronounced.
 This allows us to efficiently excite it via the extended corner waveguide by launching a proper superposition of the waveguide modes which is achieved by exciting the extended waveguide with a properly positioned single-mode waveguide (Fig.~\ref{FigExp}c).
 Depending on its position, we switch between $s+f$ and $s-f$ mode superpositions required to excite the corner state or couple to the bulk modes of the array (see details in Methods and Supplementary Materials).

-Such selectivity is ensured by the structure of the transverse electric field $\textbf{E}_\perp$ of the corner modes, all of which have maximum amplitude of $\textbf{E}_\perp$ in the direction towards the array center, and minimum amplitude in the opposite direction.
+This possibility to tailor the phase between $s$ and $f$ orbitals enables coherent control of higher-order topological modes in our system.
+Generally, coherent control strategy aims to manipulate the relative phases of multiple input signals to control the system in the real time~\cite{Warren1993,Goswami2003,Rabitz2009}.
+In our case, this functionality is ensured by the multimode nature of the lattice and asymmetric field pattern of $s\pm f$ hybrid corner modes.
+The transverse electric field $\textbf{E}_\perp$ of the corner mode has maximum amplitude in the direction towards the array center featuring minimum in the opposite direction.

 \textbf{Experimental results.} To confirm the formation of topological corner states mediated by the hybridization of TE$_{02}$ and HE$_{31}$ waveguide modes, we excite one of the doubly degenerate HE$_{11}$ modes of the auxiliary single-mode waveguide by the vertically polarized electric dipole antenna (Fig.~\ref{FigExp}b).
 Depending on the configuration of the setup (Fig.~\ref{FigExp}c), this launches either $s+f$ or $s-f$ superposition in the extended corner waveguide.
-As soon as the wave reaches the array of the waveguides, the energy is starting to redistribute across the entire array due to the coupling between the waveguides.
-The resulting distribution of $H_z$ component of magnetic field at the opposite side of the array is then measured by a magnetic dipole antenna.
+As soon as the wave reaches the array of the waveguides, the energy starts to redistribute across the entire array due to the coupling between the waveguides.
+The resulting distribution of $H_z$ component of magnetic field at the opposite side of the array is measured by a magnetic dipole antenna.

+Examining the experimental results (Fig.~\ref{FigExp}c), we observe tight localization of the field when the auxiliary waveguide is brought closer to the array center and strong delocalization in the opposite case.
+This suggests that the corner state is indeed efficiently excited by the $s+f$ superposition in the extended waveguide, while orthogonal superposition $s-f$ excites predominantly bulk modes.
+In this way, we achieve coherent control of topological corner mode experimentally.